rbergenl/planty-native/DEVELOPER.md

 ## Bluetooth

-### Configure the peripheral
-- characteristic 'notify' to let the peripheral send its 'registered device number'. (the app can use this register the device for IoT).
-- characteristic 'write' to let the peripheral receive SSDN and Credentials to write to its WiFi configuration.
+- Follow the guide on 'https://www.polidea.com/blog/ReactNative_and_Bluetooth_to_An_Other_level/'
 Have installed: bluetooth-hci-socket
 (en before that have Python installed;
 and before that have VisualStudio Express/Community installed) And as admin run "npm install --global --production windows-build-tools".
 Then Noble or Bleno.

+### Configure the peripheral
+- characteristic 'notify' to let the peripheral send its 'registered device number'. (the app can use this register the device for IoT).
+- characteristic 'write' to let the peripheral receive SSDN and Credentials to write to its WiFi configuration.

 ### Troubleshooting
 - Using JS Debugging: when in the app; open the menu > dev settings > server and port > localhost:8081.
 Then in Chrome go to `chrome://extensions/` to disable all extensions (cause they might give errors).
 Close the browser.
 And on the device then enable menu > js debugging